louiswillems/louiswillems.github.io/_posts/2019-05-14-Scatterplot for text data & popularity of news articles.md

 <br>

 ## Conclusion
-It is the words at the top left and bottom right which show the key differences between the most and least reads news articles.
-This tool can be used to create more effective content marketing strategies, inform future content marketing development and also can help to remove/replace some keywords from headlines.
+This tool can be used to create more effective content marketing strategies, inform future content marketing development and help to remove/replace some keywords from headlines.